-As part of my journey to visit every country in the world I visited Djibouti.
+As part of my journey to visit every country in the world I visited Djibouti and it was country no. 113 for me.
 The first thing I do when arriving in a new country is buying a sim card.
 Don’t waste money on high roaming costs, a local sim card is the best way to stay connected.

-Because of my passion to provide valuable travel tips for world travelers I already wrote more than 150 local sim card guides for countries and airports around the world.
-Examples are: Dubai, Lebanon, France, South Africa, Kenya and many more.
+Because of my passion to provide valuable travel tips for world travelers I already wrote more than 200 local sim card guides for countries and airports around the world.
+Examples are: Ethiopia, Dubai, Lebanon, France, South Africa, Kenya, Tanzania, Turkey, Ghana and many more.

 Why buying a sim card in Djibouti

 Just like in real life, being connected to the internet makes traveling in Djibouti just much more convenient.
 Getting directions from Google Maps, searching for nearby restaurants, making local calls, etc. Even for emergencies… in my case I lost my passport and suddenly needed to make a lot of arrangements.

 Also don’t rely on WiFi!
 WiFi in Djibouti is simply NOT reliable, slow and not widespread either.
 Hotels do offer free WiFi in most cases, but for example in the Sheraton as well as in the Kempinski I found the public WiFi very slow.
 Keep in mind that public WiFi is through an unsecured network connection.
 Using a VPN is recommended.